Actipro/WPF-Controls/Documentation/topics/bars/controls/popup-button.md

 The controls can display images that help identify their function.

 All [BarPopupButton](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton) instances should set a [SmallImageSource](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton.SmallImageSource) at a minimum, which is generally used for `Small` and `Medium` variants, as well as in the [Ribbon Quick Access Toolbar](../ribbon-features/quick-access-toolbar.md) and if the control overflows to a menu.
-If the button supports a `Large` variant size, it should also define a [LargeImageSource](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton.LargeImageSource).
-When the button has a `Spacious` UI density, it will try to use [MediumImageSource](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton.MediumImageSource).
+If the button supports a `Large` variant size, it should also define a [LargeImageSource](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton.LargeImageSource).  @if (avalonia) { When the button is located on a ribbon with `Simplified` layout mode, }@if (wpf) { When the button has a `Spacious` UI density,} it will try to use [MediumImageSource](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton.MediumImageSource).

 > [!TIP]
 > See the [Control Basics](control-basics.md) topic for more detail on the fallback logic for button images.